BY OUR PLATFORMS

 By Sylvia Dyballa, Head of Technology Development at ZeClinics.

 Sylvia studied Biochemistry at the University of Tübingen (Germany).
 She then became interested in cellular systems and how cells behave to form tissues and organisms.
 So, after graduation she moved to Barcelona to pursue her PhD in Developmental Biology with Cristina Pujades at the UPF.
 During her PhD she started working with zebrafish, and she used live imaging and cell lineage reconstruction to generate a “digital” zebrafish organ.
 After her PhD, she teamed up with ZeClinics to contribute with her experience in live imaging, image- and data-processing.
 Today she is Head of Technology and Development in ZeClinics.
 Her aim is to push innovation and growth in ZeClinics through the use of emerging technologies.

-In the previous article of this blog, we explored what makes zebrafish the perfect organism for imaging-based phenotypic screening.
+In the previous article of this news, we explored what makes zebrafish the perfect organism for imaging-based phenotypic screening.
 In this article, we want to focus on the benefits of optimization & automation to accelerate screening throughput and extract meaningful phenotypic features.

 To recapitulate, the key features that make the zebrafish larva such a valuable model in this endeavor are:

 Those features allow conducting image-based assays in vivo and in a HTS (high throughput screening) manner.
 Indeed, at ZeClinics we develop such assays to understand and quantify developmental toxicity, specific organ toxicity and the efficacy of drugs in a growing number of disease-based screenings.
 What is more relevant, we have increased the throughput of those assays about 20-fold from when we started in 2013.
 How did we achieve that?